-Obesity is defined by the World Health

-Organisation as 'abnormal or excessive fat

-accumulation that presents a risk to health'.

-It is most commonly measured by BMI, though

-there are other methods such as waist and height

-rations, that taken with BMI, can be

-more accurate.

-OBESITY IS A RISK FACTOR

-People living with obesity are at a greater risk from other chronic diseases such as diabetes, cardiovascular disease and certain cancers.
+Obesity is defined by the World Health Organisation as 'abnormal or excessive fat accumulation that presents a risk to health'.
+It is most commonly measured by BMI, though there are other methods such as waist and height ratios that taken with BMI, can be more accurate.
+OBESITY IS A RISK FACTOR People living with obesity are at a greater risk from other chronic diseases such as diabetes, cardiovascular disease and certain cancers.
 Obesity is also a risk factor for complications of Covid-19.

-WEIGHT STIGMA IS DANGEROUS

-In many countries, people living with obesity are regularly blamed for their disease.
-Weight stigma reinforces assumptions that obesity is a person's individual responsibility.
+5 WEIGHT STIGMA IS DANGEROUS In many countries, people living with obesity are regularly blamed for their disease.
+Weight stigma reinforces assumptions that obesity is merely a person's individual responsibility.
 It can damage mental and physical wellbeing and may prevent people from seeking necessary medical care.
 While stigma differs in different parts of the world, one thing is clear: experiencing systemic bias does not help people to adopt healthier lifestyles.
 In fact, it can make it harder.
 Learn more about the impact of stigma.

-OBESITY IS A DISEASE

-It is caused by a variety of factors, including biology, mental health, genetic risk, environment, healthcare access, and access to ultra-processed food.
-It is not due to lack of willpower.

-'EAT LESS, MOVE MORE' DOES NOT "FIX" OBESITY

-'Eating less, moving more' implies that weight loss is just about diet and exercise, ignoring other drivers of obesity.
-Although physical exercise plays an important role in overall health and can be used in the context of comprehensive weight management interventions and prevention strategies, exercise alone is not an effective obesity treatment.

-Obesity is a disease.
-Its medical consequences will cost over \$1 trillion by 2025.
-Improved investment in treatment and prevention is needed to reduce these costs.
+OBESITY IS NOT JUST ABOUT WEIGHT Weight is one indicator of obesity, but treating obesity is about improving overall health, not just about losing weight.
+It is possible for a person with a higher BMI to be managing their disease and living at a 'healthy weight'.
+9 CHILDHOOD OBESITY CAN AND MUST BE PREVENTED AND TREATED Childhood obesity has nearly doubled every 10 years.
+It can profoundly affect childrens' physical health, social, and emotional well-being, and self esteem.
+It is associated with poor academic performance and a lower quality of life.
+It is often carried through to adulthood, so prevention and treatment is vital to stopping a global rise in obesity.
+Education is needed to support appropriate nutrition for children.

-People living with obesity are twice as likely to be hospitalized if tested positive for Covid-19.
+PEOPLE People living with obesity are twice as likely to be hospitalized if tested positive for Covid-19